 Read through your statement carefully to see what you’re actually being charged.
 You can’t cut costs if you don’t know what they are, so it’s important to find and address your credit card processing fees.
 For instance, the transaction fee is an additional per swipe fee that is charged on top of the interchange and percentage markup.
 These card processing fees can range from $0.08 to $0.30.

-Recurring Fees – These fees are typically charged monthly and depend on the payment services provider you currently use.
+These are typically monthly fees and they depend on the payment services provider you currently use.
 It’s the cost you accrue for using their payment processing service.
-Most payment processing services providers make huge profits on the fact that the average small business owner is not aware of what they are paying and why.
-Keep an eye out for these credit card processing fees on your next statement and you could save hundreds of dollars on your next bill.
+Most payment processing service providers make huge profits from the fact that the average small business owner is not aware of what they are paying and why.
+Keep an eye out for these credit card processing fees on your next statement to make sure you’re not paying anything unnecessarily and you could save hundreds of dollars on your next bill.

 - Monthly Minimum Fee